-Microsoft Start is a content service that includes news, weather, sports, and finance.
+Microsoft Start (formerly known as MSN or Microsoft News) is a content service that includes news, weather, sports, and finance.
 The Microsoft Start app is available on various platforms, including iOS and Android.
 The Microsoft Start service is also included within other Microsoft services, including the Microsoft Edge browser and widgets on Windows.

-When you install the Microsoft Start app, we collect data that tells us if the app was installed properly, the installation date, the app version, and other data about your device such as the operating system and browser.
-This data is collected on a regular basis to help us determine the number of Microsoft Start app users and identify performance issues associated with different app versions, operating systems, and browsers.
+When you install the Microsoft Start, MSN Weather, or Microsoft News apps, we collect data that tells us if the app was installed properly, the installation date, the app version, and other data about your device such as the operating system and browser.
+This data is collected on a regular basis to help us determine the number of app users and identify performance issues associated with different app versions, operating systems, and browsers.

 We also collect data about how you interact with Microsoft Start content, such as usage frequency and articles viewed, to provide you with relevant content.
 Microsoft Start provides an enhanced experience when you sign in with your Microsoft account, including allowing you to customize your interests and favorites.
+We use your location to provide you with relevant content such as local weather and news.
 You can manage personalization through Microsoft Start and Bing settings, as well as through settings in other Microsoft services that include Microsoft Start services.
 We also use the data we collect to provide you with advertisements that may be of interest to you.
 You can opt out of interest-based advertising through the advertising links within Microsoft Start services, or by visiting the Microsoft opt-out page.

-Previous versions of MSN Money allow you to access personal finance information from third-party financial institutions.
+Previous versions of MSN Money allow you to access personal finance information from thirdparty financial institutions.
 MSN Money only displays this information and does not store it on our servers.
 Your sign-in credentials used to access your financial information from third parties are encrypted on your device and are not sent to Microsoft.
 These financial institutions, as well as any other third-party services you access through MSN services, are subject to their own terms and privacy policies.